 Some of the best and freshest insights come from contact with people delivering or receiving services on the front line.
 Volunteer roles in local groups and at large events provide exposure to grassroots points of view.

-Highlight your values and passions
+10. Highlight your values and passions to potential employers

-It can be hard to demonstrate what drives you if you have no history in the field.
+When you’re interviewing for a job, it can be hard to demonstrate what drives you if you have no history in the field.
 Volunteering in an area that aligns with your passions can help to clearly define yourself by proving that you have a serious interest in the cause.